Code Review, Discussions and Sharing

 - Start discussions over parts of code to pinpoint possible issues

-- Start more formal code reviews such as those based on new revisions
+- Start more formal code reviews based on specific revisions or spanning entire branches

 - Share links to pieces of code for a quick reference